google/mechahamster/docs/src/programmers_guide/building.md

 ### Downloading Source Code
 Source code for MechaHamster is available for download from [Github.][]

+> If cloning locally using `git clone`, be sure to use the `--recurse-submodules` flag
+> to ensure required scripts from submodules are present.

 ### Overview

 The MechaHamster project was built using version 5.6.06b of the Unity